lheneryf/ELK-STACK/README.md

 - Run sudo docker start container [Container name]
 - Run sudo docker attach container [Container name]
 - Update the hosts file in /etc/ansible/[hosts](https://github.com/lheneryf/ELK-STACK/blob/main/hosts)
-- Then create new Ansible playbook to use for your new Elk Vm curl [elksetup](https://github.com/lheneryf/ELK-STACK/blob/main/elksetup.yml)
+- Then create new Ansible playbook to use for your new Elk Vm git clone(https://github.com/lheneryf/ELK-STACK/blob/main/elksetup.yml)
+-  Move Playbooks and hosts file Into `/etc/ansible`
-- Run ansible-playbook elk.yml
+- - Run ansible-playbook elksetup.yml
 - After the Elk container is installed double check elk-docker container is running by SSH into Elk VM ssh azureuser@[private IP address]
 - Run sudo docker ps
 - Since the Elk server runs on port 5601 you need to create an incoming rule for the security group that allows TCP traffic over the port 5601 from your IP address.